webplatform/docs-wpd/Implementation_Patterns/index.md

 {{{message|}}}
 </syntaxhighlight>

-As you can see, it's a vertical pipe character after the parameter name.
+As you can see, it is a vertical pipe character after the parameter name.
 You can either provide a value or leave it totally blank like in the last example.
 If you leave it blank, sometimes it's hard to see--that's why I'm explaining it here.

 ====Common templates====